 In addition, we provide a PSHE programme, delivered as a discrete subject mainly by Form Tutors, which gives pupils experience in spiritual, moral, social, cultural and economic education appropriate to the age and ability of its pupils, and which is in line with the School's Aims and Ethos.
-In addition, PSHE "SCOPE" mornings are held (Surbiton Cope).
-Details of how this is delivered can be found in our PSHE Policy and PSHE Schemes of Work, which are available on our website.
+In addition, PSHE "SCOPE" mornings are held (Surbiton cope).
+Details of how this is delivered can be found in our PSHE Policy and PSHE Schemes of Work, which are available on request.

 We also provide impartial Careers Guidance to our students, including advice on which GCSE and Alevel subjects to choose.
-Further details can be found in our Careers Policy, which is available on our website.
+Further details can be found in our Careers Policy, which is available on request.

-The curriculum is planned to be appropriate for the ages and aptitudes of the pupils; where a pupil has identified specific learning difficulties, appropriate support and guidance is provided through their Individual Education Plan/Learner Profile; where a pupil has an Education Health and Care Plan (or EHCP), education is provided to meet its requirements.
+The curriculum is planned to be appropriate for the ages and aptitudes of the pupils (including any pupils with a statement of special needs, whose needs are reviewed annually); where a pupil has identified specific learning difficulties, appropriate support and guidance is provided through their Individual Education Plan/Learner Profile; where a pupil has a statement of Special Educational Needs (or EHCP), education is provided to meet its requirements.
 An EHC plan will be provided for students with significant learning difficulties or disabilities.
 Further details can be found in our Special Educational Needs Policy.
 In summary, the curriculum provision enables all students to have the opportunity to learn and make progress including those with special educational needs or learning difficulties, those for whom English is an additional language and the most able.